Vi sitter i Ventrilo och spelar DotA: Critical reception

 In 2016 GFOTY mentioned "DotA" as one of her inspirations.
 In 2017, the song was included in "Monstercat's 50 Best Gaming Songs Ever" by Monstercat.
+In 2024 Derek Hanson from Spin included "DotA" in his list of songs that capture the spirit of gaming.

 Adaptations

-In 2008, a Polish parody titled "Po twojej pysznej zupie" ("After your delicious soup") was made.
-In 2019, this became part of an internet meme called "Polish Toilet Spin".
 In 2017, The8BitDrummer recorded a drum cover of "Vi sitter i Ventrilo och spelar DotA".
 In 2021, Dvnk1 recorded a cover of "Vi sitter i Ventrilo och spelar DotA" entitled "Vi åker här i Volvon".